-ProxyServer are a growing VPN provider, building their brand on the twin pillars of user-friendliness and class performing VPN, with a few apparent shortcomings seemingly due to age, rather than bad intent.
+ProxyServer is growing VPN provider, building its brand on the twin pillars of user-friendliness and class performing VPN, with a few apparent shortcomings seemingly due to age, rather than bad intent.
 With an already impressive server network and simple yet functional client, ProxyServer might be the right VPN to grow with.

 Pricing & Plans

 You may only choose one VPN package at the moment, as ProxyServer currently offers the Premium VPN package for $7.99 per month.
 Simultaneous connection is allowed on two devices at a time, though you may install ProxyServer on as many devices as you wish.
 Best of all, there’s a 30-day money back guarantee to try before committing to anything long-term.

 A nifty ‘deal’ in effect concerns bug reporting.
 If you come across a bug that isn’t accounted for in their common bugs portion of the FAQ section, you’ll receive one month free of charge!
 Not a bad deal at all (also, of this writing, the only provider offering such a mutually beneficial deal).

 Founded in mid-2012, ProxyServer is subject to US laws and under said jurisdiction, including the ever-intrusive NSA.
 They currently run 36 servers in 23 countries (with the difference being made up by 13 US servers), with superb geographic coverage for most of the globe.
 Servers in Hong Kong, Australia and Iceland, as well as Europe and Israel cast a wide net.
 Future updates will likely include Africa and South America.